hyperledger/indy-plenum/design/observers.md

     1. Register all Gatekeeper Nodes as Observers with a default Policy to send each write Reply to all Gatekeepers
     1. Restrict Gatekeepers to process read requests only and exclude them from consensus.
 Gatekeepers reject write requests at this point
-    1. Support processing observed data by Gatekeepers (or Observers in general) 1.Catch-up BLS store by all Nodes (in fact the latest BLS store is needed)
+    1. Support processing observed data by Gatekeepers (or Observers in general)
+    1. Catch-up BLS store by all Nodes (in fact the latest BLS store is needed)
+    1. Catch-up seqNo store by all Nodes
 - Goal4: Reduce Write load
     1. Support Write State Proofs
     1. Make sure that a valid Reply with State Proof is sent for already processed reqId